arkane-systems/RunInGenie/README.md

 ## Installation

-Grab the latest $.zip from the Releases page, unzip it, and put the resulting $.exe somewhere on your PATH.
+Grab the latest RunInGenie.zip from the Releases page, unzip it, and put the resulting $.exe somewhere on your PATH.
 Easy!

 This assumes, of course, that you already have genie installed and running correctly.
 If not, it won't work. genie 1.32 or higher is recommended, as earlier versions of genie had issues with arguments containing spaces.